merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 [![scg-taxonomy]({{images}}/igd-collection-completion.png)]({{images}}/igd-collection-completion.png){:.center-img .width-90}

-It doesn't have a completion estimate, becasue it doesn't have enough number of SCGs according to anvi'o to even make a suggestion regarding how complete it is.
-In contrast, `C_albicans` has a fairly well completion.
-But even though BUSCO HMMs [Tom Delmont had curated]({% post_url anvio/2018-05-05-eukaryotic-single-copy-core-genes %}) for anvi'o predicts its completion well, this bin is a eukaryotic bin.
-Sadly scg-taxonomy will not work for eukaryotic genomes (until GTDB starts considering them).
+It doesn't have a completion estimate, because it doesn't have a high enough number of SCGs (according to anvi'o) to even make a suggestion regarding how complete it is.
+In contrast, `C_albicans` has a fairly good completion score.
+But even though the BUSCO HMMs [Tom Delmont had curated]({% post_url anvio/2018-05-05-eukaryotic-single-copy-core-genes %}) for anvi'o predict its completion well, this bin is a eukaryotic bin.
+Sadly, scg-taxonomy will not work for eukaryotic genomes (until GTDB starts considering them).

 ## Estimating taxonomy in the interface